AndriBaal/rogue_like/README.md

 ## BUGS
 - [ ] When you load a game the menu points in the inventory are stacked
-- [ ] Camera is not perfectly ceneted on the start of skill tree and map
+- [x] Camera is not perfectly ceneted on the start of skill tree and map
-- [ ] Dungeon generation issue (Sometimes wrong entrances get generated, mostly top entrances)
+- [x] Dungeon generation issue (Sometimes wrong entrances get generated, mostly top entrances)
+- [x] Animation index out of bounds when roll on exact same frame again -> new state is not processed because old state is also roll

 ## TODO